vinaygopinath/androidtutorial/app/views/concept_lessons/_android_setup.md

 The ADT package which you downloads from developer.android.com is compressed, you need to have a uncompression software to extract the setup.
 If you are on linux or you are on MAc you can skip this section, if you are on windows machine and already have a zip utility like WinZIP WINRAR etc you can skip this section

-If you don't have a unzip software and your are running a windows machine, follow this steps
+If you do not have a unzip software and your are running a windows machine, follow this steps

-* Go to http://www.7-zip.org/download.html and download .msi file for your windows machine
+* Go to [http://www.7-zip.org/download.html](http://www.7-zip.org/download.html) and download .msi file for your windows machine
 * Double click on the msi and install 7zip software
 * when asked for associating known extension let the default option selected and finish the installation